PacificBiosciences/FALCON/docs/pipeline.rst

 Step 2: Overlap detection of corrected reads
 --------------------------------------------

-The only conceptual difference between the first and second overlap detection steps is that consensus calling is only performed in the case of the initial raw read correction.
+The only conceptual difference between the first and second overlap steps is that consensus calling is not performed in the second step.
 After :term:`pread` overlap detection, it's simply a matter of extracting the information from the corrected reads database with ``DB2Falcon -U preads``.

-Starting from the error corrected reads generated in the first step of the pipeline, we now perform an additional overlap detection.
-Depending on how well the error correction step proceeded as well as the how much initial coverage was fed into the pipeline, the input data for this step should be significantly reduced at this point.
-Thus, while still time consuming, the corrected read overlap detection step should proceed significantly faster.
+Depending on how well the error-correction step proceeded as well as the how much initial coverage was fed into the pipeline (e.g. :ref:`length_cutoff <length_cutoff>`), the input data for this step should be significantly reduced and thus, the second overlap detection step will proceed significantly faster.

-The commands in this step of the pipeline are very similar to before albeit with different parameter settings to account for the corrected nature of the :term:`preads <pread>`.
+The commands in this step of the pipeline are very similar to before albeit with different parameter settings to account for the reduced error-rate of the :term:`preads <pread>`.
 See the driver script ``prepare_pdb.sub.sh`` for details on actual parameter settings used.

 .. code-block:: bash